Grownups hijack cute Generation Z meme

 So it is with OK Boomer, the Generation Z meme of the moment.
 After teenagers launched this cute pouty put down, adult arrivistes quickly hijacked it as a platform for personal agendas, pontification and PR.

-In addition to millions of TikTok and YouTube views, Googling the term yielded over 12 million news site hits in the first two weeks of November as all the major media and marketing players piled on.
+In addition to millions of TikTok and YouTube views, Googling the term yielded over 12 million news site hits in the first two weeks of November as media and marketing players piled on.

 Cecilia D’Anastasio at gaming review site Kotaku, nailed it: Peak ‘OK Boomer’ Reached.
 Steel yourself and click her link to anime star Naruto’s voice actor screeching out the meme.
 You’ll be over it in no time.

-Although their Boomer baiting barb is fading, for the next dozen years or so Gen Z itself will be the go-to grabber for news outlets, brands, pollsters and ad agencies ballyhooing a slew of recycled claims about how
+Although the OK Boomer barb is fading, for the next dozen years or so Gen Z will remain the go-to grabber for news outlets, brands, pollsters and ad agencies recycling claims that

 Millennials Zers will disrupt everything, nothing will ever be the same again, etc., etc.